Baystation12/Baystation12-Lore/Species/The Prometheans.md

 also seems to cause the Promethean to grow more solid, hindering movement and making them more vulnerable to low temperatures and low pressure.

+Radiation has a similar effect in large amounts, but only in ways that are detrimental to the Promethean; upon prolonged exposure to radiation such as that let off by a supermatter crystal, the Promethean's form will destabilize, preventing easy movement and often rendering them mostly mute until the radiation ceases.
+This experience is generally considered to be extremely uncomfortable, much to the dismay of engineering contractors.

 Lastly, the Prometheans are affected by electricity in ways inconsistent with that of the slimes.
 Promethean flesh, like that of the slimes, is superconductive; unlike the slimes, however, they do not intriniscally generate electricity, as they appear to lack